Batkivshchyna: Euromaidan and return to government

-The party played a substantial role in the anti-government Euromaidan protests, which began in late November 2013 and culminated on 21 February 2014 impeachment of President Viktor Yanukovych after the February 2014 Ukrainian revolution, during which Tymoshenko was released from jail and officially rehabilitated.
+The party played a substantial role in the anti-government Euromaidan protests, which began in late November 2013 and culminated on the 21 February 2014 impeachment of President Viktor Yanukovych after the February 2014 Ukrainian revolution, during which Tymoshenko was released from jail and officially rehabilitated.
 Immediately after the revolution, the Ukrainian Supreme Court closed the case and found that "no crime was committed".
 The European Court of Human Rights in Strasbourg acknowledged political persecution and torture and stopped studying the criminal cases against Yulia Tymoshenko dated 2011–2014.
 After Yanukovych's ousting, and return of the 2004 Constitution, a ruling coalition was formed, which included Batkivshchyna, UDAR and Svoboda.
 This coalition put together a coalition government headed by Arseniy Yatsenyuk.

 Yulia Tymoshenko began to reform the party following the revolution.
 In early August 2014, Batkivshchyna expelled more than 1,500 members, including more than 700 deputies, in a lustration campaign.

 The party has its own Batkivshchyna Battalion that has fought in the War in Donbas since May 2014.